swig32/myblogproject/README.md

 # Red Devil Hub - Django Blog Application

 A Manchester United-themed blog and community platform built with Django 6.0.
-This application allows fans to create posts, comment on content, interact through likes, and connect with other supporters through a members directory.
+This application allows fans to create posts, comment on content, interact through likes (on both posts and comments), edit comments, and connect with other supporters through a members directory.

 ## Table of Contents